 The Type 20 5101/54 model had a Valjoux Cal.
 222 mechanical movement, 17 jewels, black matte dial, luminous Arabic numerals, outer second/minute divisions with Arabic numerals, luminous skeleton baton hands, skeleton propellor sweep second hand, two subsidiary dials, one a 30 minute register and the other showing constant seconds, circular stainless steel case, stainless steel bezel with reeded edge and arrowhead indicator, two round chronograph buttons in the band, onion crown, downturned lugs, and a screw back case.

-Case number 7513 This model has baton hands and a partricularly thin minute hand without the long thin pointers, no model identification on the dial, and an onion crown.
+Case number 7513 is shown above.
+This model has baton hands and a particularly thin minute hand without the long thin pointers, no model identification on the dial, and an onion crown.
 Image courtesy of casowatches.com

-Case 7397 with onion crown and baton pointers.
+Case number 7397 above with onion crown and syringe pointers.

-Case 7546 with luminescent skeleton baton hands more minute and second markings on the sub-register dials.
-Oversized non onion crown from second series.
-Delivered to Air Force on 16 November 1955.
+Case number 7546 above with luminescent skeleton syringe hands and detailed minute and second markings on the sub-register dials.
+Oversized non-onion crown from the second series.
+Delivered to the Air Force on 16 November 1955.